 LUH-TESS provides dual capabilities for the UH-72A Lakota Light Utility Helicopter (LUH) to perform as an Observer/Controller (O/C) and Opposing Force (OPFOR).
 The LUH Offensive Weapons Capability is added to provide target acquisition and simulated offensive weapons capabilities for the OPFOR threat aircraft.
 Weapons are simulated with a MILES coded Laser.
 New platform integrated components include the Articulating Sensor Package (ASP) with embedded FlashWESS Laser Transmitter (FLT), Weapons Processor, Hand Controller and two Color Cockpit Displays.

-The FLT employs a MILES coded Laser for weapons simulation for missiles, rockets and 30mm cannon.
+The FLT employs a MILES coded Laser that provides weapons simulation for missiles, rockets and 30mm cannon.
 The FLT is manufactured by ICE and integrated inside the MX-10 Surveillance Turret manufactured by L-3 WESCAM.
 The combined assembly is called the Articulating Sensor Package (ASP).

 The ASP incorporates the MX-10 turret with Infrared camera and HD TV produced by L-3 WESCAM, with a 904nm MILES Laser and FLT manufactured and integrated into the ASP by ICE.
 The ASP provides day/night video and communicates with the Weapons Processor for target acquisition and engagements.
 It interfaces to the existing LUH-TESS components and is mounted on the forward fuselage.

-The Weapons Processor is the interface between the ASP and the LUH-TESS Modular SMODIM.
+The Weapons Processor is the interface between the ASP and the LUH-TESS SMODIM.
 The Weapons Processor controls weapon events and interfaces with audio/video functions, ASP, and SMODIM.
-The Weapons Processor is packaged in an Environmental/Electromagnetic Interference (EMI) qualified enclosure and is installed in the avionics bay.
+The Weapons Processor is packaged in a MIL-STD qualified enclosure and is installed in the avionics bay.